pwborthwick/projects/cogus.md

 type(e)
 >>>AntiSymmetricTensor
 ```
-If we have a 'Mul' type, that is an expression with multiple elements we can do another args on it.
-Then say we do td.args\[0].args
+If we have a 'Mul' type, that is an expression with multiple elements, we can do another args on it.
+So say we do td.args\[0].args
 ```python
 td.args[0]
 >>>AntiSymmetricTensor(t, (a, b), (_k, _l))*AntiSymmetricTensor(v, (_k, _l), (i, j))/2